Reviewed by Dr. Sarika Arora, MD

 Your stress response can directly influence your thyroid function because the stress hormone cortisol can inhibit pivotal thyroid hormones, TSH (thyroid stimulating hormone) and T4 (thyroxine).
 To help with stress:

-• Find opportunities to cultivate little moments of calmness throughout your day.
+- Find opportunities to cultivate little moments of calmness throughout your day.

-• Try alternate nostril breathing, meditation and strategic napping to help reduce stress hormone levels.
+- Try alternate nostril breathing, meditation and strategic napping to help reduce stress hormone levels.

-• Getting a little more quality sleep at night can counter stress that occurs during the day.
+- Getting a little more quality sleep at night can counter stress that occurs during the day.

-• Exercise at a moderate pace to prevent the spike in stress hormones that can come with overexertion/overly intense exercise.
+- Exercise at a moderate pace to prevent the spike in stress hormones that can come with overexertion/overly intense exercise.

-Yoga offer special benefits for low thyroid
+Yoga offers special benefits for low thyroid

 Yoga is a form of exercise that provides both physical activity and deep forms of stress relief.
 Certain yoga poses directly support improved thyroid function by increasing oxygen flow to this important gland.
 One of these poses is “supported bridge pose”(Setu Bandha Sarvangasana).
 Here’s how to do it:

-• Lie on a bolster (or a few blankets folded into that shape) with your head and shoulders on one side and your legs on the other.
+- Lie on a bolster (or a few blankets folded into that shape) with your head and shoulders on one side and your legs on the other.
 Gradually slide your head and shoulders to the floor.
 Extend your legs and place your heels on a block or a folded blanket, with the soles of your feet against a wall if possible.
 (Before you lie back, try wrapping a belt or strap around your upper thighs to keep your legs from splaying out.)

-• Relax your arms out to the sides, in a cactus shape, or place your hands on your belly.
+- Relax your arms out to the sides, in a cactus shape, or place your hands on your belly.
 Relax the back of your neck, with your throat compressed gently.

-• Breathe in and out softly.
+- Breathe in and out softly.
 Stay for 5-10 minutes and come out by carefully rolling off the bolster to one side.

 Upon release from the posture, fresh blood passes through the throat tissues, bringing in nutrients and oxygen, while removing toxins and stagnation.
 This exchange cleanses and stimulates the thyroid.
-Learn more simple thyroid-friendly yoga techniques in our blog: 3 Yoga Techniques for Thyroid Health.
+Learn more simple thyroid-friendly yoga techniques in our blog: 3 yoga techniques for thyroid health.

 3. Supplements and vitamins